IsmailNaziz/Pricing/readme.md

 To be very precise, there is an ambiguity in the way the question was asked.
 I made the assumption of having these both modes, and they are not selected by the user.
-However, for purpose of lineage, in the output, I will specify how the dates are selected (from_start_delta or latest_delta).
+However, for purpose of lineage, in the output, I will specify how the dates are selected (delta_from_start or delta_latest).

 # Assumption
 percentage is rounded to 2 for processing
-A same date cannot appear twice for the same product from_start_delta will be applied if two rows only are provided
+A same date cannot appear twice for the same product delta_from_start will be applied if two rows only are provided